Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 So thank you to Nick, Jesse, Kevin and Michaela.

-The next thing we'd like to do is thank a few of our Patreon supporters by name and often location,
+The next thing we'd like to do is thank a few of our Patreon supporters by name

-if they've told us where they are.
 And if we don't know, that's because they haven't told us.

 Yeah.

-And you can always check on pagerun.com if you want to make sure your address is up to date
+And you can always check on patreon.com if you want to make you.

-for the annual Christmas card, which we cut off the 1st of November.
+which we cut off at the 1st of November.

-And these people, we usually like to give them a bit of a nickname.
+we usually like to give them a bit of a nickname.

-We play a bit of a game that you come up with, Jess.
+We play a bit of a game that you come up with Jess.

 Yeah.